Identify

 Training for staff should include:

-One barrier to consistent screening and assessing risk is mistaken beliefs about suicide and its causes.
+One barrier to consistent screening risk is often about mistaken beliefs about suicide and its causes.
 The Attitudes and Beliefs about Suicide activity can walk through how some of these beliefs might contribute to barriers to suicide risk screening.

 Screening